6×2 middle dots rangoli is one of the most beautiful kolam designs you can draw at home. Looking for a small and simple kolam for Sankranti?

 How do I make a 6×2 middle dots rangoli?

-To make a 6×2 middle dots rangoli, start by marking the dots in the correct grid pattern on a clean, flat surface.
-Use chalk or rice flour to place your dots evenly, then follow the curves shown in the video.
+Start by marking dots in the correct grid pattern on a clean flat surface.
+Use chalk or rice flour to place the dots evenly, then connect them following the curves shown in the video.

 Is this Muggulu for Sankranthi suitable for beginners?

 Yes!
-This sankranti muggulu designs is easy to follow even if you are new to kolam or muggulu.
-Most learners can complete this 6×2 middle dots rangoli on their first or second try.
+This sankranti muggulu designs tutorial is easy to follow even if you are new to kolam or muggulu.
+Most learners complete the pattern on their first or second try.

 What materials do I need?

 You will need rice flour or rangoli powder in your chosen colours and a flat clean surface.
-For a coloured version, prepare your colour powders in small bowls before starting.
+No special tools are required.

 How long does it take?

 The tutorial video is 3 minutes 1 seconds long.
-Drawing this 6×2 middle dots rangoli takes most people between 10 and 20 minutes.
+Most people take between 10 and 20 minutes to complete this drawing.

-Whether you are preparing for a festival or simply enjoying the art of kolam, this 6×2 middle dots rangoli is a wonderful addition to your rangoli collection.
-Watch the video, follow along, and share your finished design with us!
+Whether you are preparing for a festival or simply enjoying this art, this is a wonderful Muggulu for Sankranthi design to add to your collection.
+Watch the video, follow along, and share your finished creation!